 Every morning before getting up, I reach for the roller shade, open it up, and soak in the view.
-A nine-foot sliding glass door opens up to my Secret Garden.
-It is an outdoor room that connects living quarters with the studio / workspace / sauna, aka Garden Room.
-In addition, the space serves as an entry court or porch ushering guests who are visiting the home office.
-Furthermore, it extends the interior spa outdoors by accommodating two chaise lounge chairs with the branches of the Fig Tree arching overhead.
+A nine-foot sliding glass door opens up to an outdoor room that connects living quarters with the studio / workspace / sauna, aka Garden Room.
+In addition, the space serves as an entry court or porch.
+It ushers in guests who are visiting the home office.
+Furthermore, it extends the interior spa outdoors by accommodating two chaise lounge chairs.
+As the branches of the Fig Tree arch overhead.
 If that were not enough, the Secret Garden sustains a shaded, shielded place for meditation.
 It is scented architecturally with the fountain.

-This Secret Garden is a carefully considered composition.
-Its architecture impacts my everyday life, lifts my spirits.
+This Secret Garden’s architecture impacts my everyday life, lifts my spirits.

 First, there’s nothing but an enormous Fig Tree and a neighbor’s fence.
 Eventually, on the same spot, a water-wise garden appears.
 An enchanted oasis.
-Not only does it satisfy utilitarian demands, it elevates the quality of life.
+It simultaneously satisfies utilitarian demands and elevates the quality of life.
 Yes, its enclosure, paths, and lighting are designed with practical functions in mind.
-But it has a higher purpose.
-Above all else, this Secret Garden is intended to artfully sustain heavenly experiences.
+But it has a higher calling.
+Above all else, this Secret Garden’s purpose is to artfully sustain heavenly experiences.